Joint Time-Vertex Fractional Fourier Transform: Introduction

-The proposed JFRT, with the flexibility provided by its two fractional order parameters, can be utilized in joint time-vertex signal processing applications such as denoising, signal reconstruction, graph-node classification since it enables the joint signal to be processed both in FRT and GFRT domains.
-This makes it possible to analyze joint time-vertex signals in a much wider class of transformations by extending the theory of ordinary JFT analysis.
-Since JFRT satisfies most of the underlying properties of the two dimensional DFRT, it is also a good candidate for the generalization of multidimensional FRTs to GSP.
-On the other side of the coin, the proposed JFRT also contributes to the well-established and rich literature on the fractional Fourier analysis by extending the classical theory to the realm of GSP machinery.
+The proposed JFRT, with the flexibility provided by its two fractional order parameters, can be utilized in joint time-vertex signal processing applications such as denoising, signal reconstruction, and graph-node classification since it enables the joint signal to be processed both in FRT and GFRT domains.
+This makes it possible to analyze joint time-vertex signals in a much broader class of transformations by extending the theory of ordinary JFT analysis.
+Since JFRT satisfies most of the underlying properties of the two-dimensional DFRT, it is also a good candidate for the generalization of multidimensional FRTs to GSP\@.
+On the other hand, the proposed JFRT also contributes to the well-established and rich literature on fractional Fourier analysis by extending the classical theory to GSP machinery.
+We can summarize the contributions of this work as follows: \begin{itemize} \item We introduce the JFRT to simultaneously analyze time-vertex signals in both fractional time and fractional vertex domains. \item We derive Tikhonov regularization-based denoising in the JFRT domain to ensure that the solution is more robust and well-behaved, particularly in the presence of noisy data. \item We demonstrate the effectiveness of JFRT through comprehensive numerical experiments on synthetic and real-world datasets in filtering, denoising, and clustering tasks. \end{itemize}

 The rest of the manuscript is organized as follows.
-In Section \ref{Section_background}, we provide preliminary information for GSP, GFT, JFT and FRT.
-We introduce the definition of the proposed JFRT in Section \ref{sec_frac_jft} and provide its properties.
-In Section \ref{tiknovossec}, we present the Tikhonov regularization-based denoising in the JFRT domain.
-Section \ref{sect_exp} shows the utility of JFRT through numerical experiments and examples in denoising and clustering tasks.
-Section \ref{conclusion} concludes the paper.
+In Section~\ref{Section_background}, we provide preliminary information for GSP, GFT, JFT, and FRT\@.
+We introduce the JFRT in Section~\ref{sec_frac_jft} and provide its properties.
+In Section~\ref{tiknovossec}, we develop the Tikhonov regularization-based denoising in the JFRT domain.
+Section~\ref{sect_exp} shows the utility of JFRT through numerical experiments and examples in filtering, denoising, and clustering tasks.
+Section~\ref{conclusion} concludes the paper.